Distance From Vancouver:

 West Dyke Trail.

+of Richmond, BC, just South of Vancouver.
 The main attraction of Iona Beach Regional Park

 is a 4 kilometre (2.5 mile) long Iona Jetty, which you can walk, jog or